A Response to ‘BREAST IDEA? I’m a maternity nurse – why I believe breastfeeding is NOT always best…’

 With sub-headings like, ‘Buy Formula,’ the arti has clearly been written to cause controversy and to scare expectant mothers into abandoning all hope of feeding their children in the most natural possible way.
 If the author of this piece had any moral conscience, they would have included any unbiased, evidence-based information to support parents to make the right decision for themselves and their children.
 Breastfeeding improves life chances for mothers and their children and has been proven to do so by numerous studies.
 From reducing a mother’s risk of developing breast cancer (3), reducing the likelihood of developing postpartum depression (4) and even reducing the risk of heart failure and strokes (5).
 The benefits are numerous and are not just for babies.
 If you are a mother who is struggling to breastfeed though, facts like these do nothing to support or empower you.
 I believe that the only way to truly empower families to make the right choice for them is through candid, evidence-based education and experiential support.

-As I write this article, I am still breastfeeding my son, who turns three in May and I am incredibly happy and grateful to be doing so.
+As I write this article, I am still breastfeeding my son, who is 3 years old and I am incredibly happy and grateful to be doing so.